zanuka/nav-commander/navpi/README.md

 ### Expand your SD card

 For best results, follow this knowledge base article tutorial to expand your SD card prior to next steps.
+(This article is in the works and not publised to site yet)

 ### Prepare to make swap